Understanding hip dysplasia in babies

 • Your child took longer than average to learn how to sit up or walk.

-• Your child limps or leans to one side when walking.
+• Your child prefers one side while crawling

 • There is a popping or clicking sound when the hip joint moves.